-We are the leading online supplier of high-quality graphic design services and customized printed products to small businesses and consumers worldwide.
-Since the launch of our website in May 2000, we have served over 10,000,000 paying customers in more than 120 countries.
-We offer a broad spectrum of products and services ranging from business cards, brochures and invitations to mailing and creative services.
+We are a small business marketing company that offers small businesses the ability to market their business with a broad range of brand identity and promotional products, marketing services and electronic solutions.
+We offer a broad spectrum of products and services ranging from business cards, website hosting, brochures and invitations to mailing and creative services.
 We seek to offer compelling value to our customers through an innovative use of technology, a broad selection of customized printed products and services, low pricing and personalized customer service.
 Through our use of proprietary Internet-based graphic design software, localized websites, proprietary order receiving and processing technologies and advanced computer integrated printing facilities, we offer a meaningful economic advantage relative to traditional graphic design and printing methods.
 Our value proposition has allowed us to successfully penetrate the large, fragmented and geographically dispersed small business and consumer markets.

 We maintain a registered office in Hamilton, Bermuda and our websites are hosted in secure co-location facilities in Devonshire, Bermuda.
-We own and operate printing facilities in Windsor, Ontario, Canada and in Venlo, the Netherlands, and we operate a customer design, sales and service center in Montego Bay, Jamaica.
-In January 2007, we opened a European marketing office in Barcelona, Spain.
-Our technology development, marketing, finance and administrative offices are located in Lexington, Massachusetts, United States.
+We own and operate printing facilities near Windsor, Ontario, Canada and in Venlo, the Netherlands, and we operate a customer design, sales and service center in Montego Bay, Jamaica, and a European marketing office in Barcelona, Spain, and we have a technology development facility in Winterthur, Switzerland.
+Our U.S. technology development, marketing, finance and administrative offices are located in Lexington, Massachusetts, United States.